Empress Chung

-Empress Chung is a 2005 animated feature film, produced in North and South Korea and directed by Nelson Shin, on whose story the screenplay is also based.
+Empress Chung is a 2005 animated epic fantasy film, produced in North and South Korea and directed by Nelson Shin, on whose story the screenplay is also based.
 Empress Chung was the first film to release simultaneously in both North and South Korea.
 It saw critical acclaim and won awards at two film festivals, but was a commercial failure, earning against a budget.

 Premise

 Based on a Korean folk tale, the film follows a girl that sacrifices her life to a sea dragon in order to restore her blind father's eyesight.
 She is rewarded for her filial piety by being made an empress.